FredHutch/swift-commander/README.md

   swc openwith <cmd> <file> -  download a file to TMPDIR and open it with <cmd>
-  swc header <file>         -  display the header of a file in swift swc meta <file>           -  display custom meta data of a file in swift swc size <folder>         -  show the size of a swift or a local folder swc compare <l.fld> <fld> -  compare size of a local folder with a swift folder swc hash <locfile> <file> -  compare the md5sum of a local file with a swift file
+  swc header <file>         -  display the header of a file in swift swc meta <file>           -  display custom meta data of a file in swift swc mtime <file>          -  show the original mtime of a file before uploaded swc size <folder>         -  show the size of a swift or a local folder swc compare <l.fld> <fld> -  compare size of a local folder with a swift folder swc hash <locfile> <file> -  compare the md5sum of a local file with a swift file